 Lavender produces gorgeous, deep purple flowers.
 It’s often used for relaxation, to help with sleep, and to help reduce anxiety.
-Beyond that, it also helps to scare away all sorts of pests.
+Beyond that, all the types of lavender also help to scare away all sorts of pests.

 It helps in conjunction with other efforts but probably isn’t potent enough to get rid of a flea infestation on its own.
 The same goes for many of the plants and tips mentioned here, it’s all about the big picture and doing a lot of little things.